-Always be on your guard when anyone you're not expecting - a man, a woman or even a child - turns up at your door.
+Always be on your guard when anyone you are not expecting – a man, a woman or even a child – turns up at your door.

-Burglars and fraudsters won't go to the trouble of breaking in if they can just knock and be invited in.
+Burglars and fraudsters will not go to the trouble of breaking in if they can just knock and be invited in.

-The following advice will help you to identify a bogus caller at your door and can help you take the right steps to ensure you and your property stay safe.
+The following advice may help you to identify a bogus caller at your door and can help you take the right steps to ensure you and your property stay safe.

 What can you do?

-From time to time, people collecting money for charity may call at your door.
-The Charity Commission recommends that collectors should:
+People collecting money for charity may call at your door.
+The Charity Commission recommends collectors should:

 A pedlar is someone who travels and trades on foot, going from town to town or house to house selling goods such as pictures and household goods or offering their skills in handicrafts.